phavade-P/ParaBankAutomation/README.md

 # ParaBankAutomation
 This repo deals with automation scenario of para bank

-this will be maven project
+this will be maven project for parabank automation